Is There A Link Between ADHD And Driving?

 ADHD can impact one’s ability to concentrate, a skill that tends to be crucial to driving.
 In general, ADHD’s core symptoms are inattention, impulsivity, and hyperactivity.
 The symptoms of this disorder are often first noticed during childhood but can persist into adulthood.

-Those with ADHD can experience other conditions simultaneously, such as anxiety, depression, and substance use disorder.
+Those with ADHD can experience other conditions simultaneously, such as anxiety, depression, and substance use disorders.
 ADHD can be misunderstood and stigmatized, which may contribute to low self-esteem in those living with this condition.

 Some symptoms of ADHD can include the following: